AkibaO2/clovisoldTest/source/_posts/8-most-common-mistakes-manufactured-in-the-packaging-design.md

 ### 2. Wasting Material & Generating Unnecessary Waste
 There is more emphasis on the environmental side of doing business nowadays.
 We covered that in greater detail in one of our articles.
 Consumers focus on recyclable packaging a lot more than before.
 Especially big companies are anticipated to health care for the environment.

-Here’s an example - the food industry is still preparing for changes in considering packaging design.
+Here's an example - the food industry is still preparing for changes in considering packaging design.

 Just just like a half a boiled egg, packed in a non-recyclable plastic tray and wrapped with foil.